Ignatius of Loyola

-Ignatius of Loyola (/ɪgˈneɪʃəs/ ig-NAY-shəs; Ignazio Loiolakoa; Ignacio de Loyola; Ignatius de Loyola; born Íñigo López de Oñaz y Loyola; c.
-23 October 1491 – 31 July 1556), venerated as Saint Ignatius of Loyola, was a Spaniard Catholic priest and theologian, who, with six companions, founded the religious order of the Society of Jesus (Jesuits), and became its first Superior General, in Paris in 1541.
+Ignatius of Loyola (Note: /ɪgˈneɪʃəs/ ig-NAY-shəs; Ignazio Loiolakoa; Ignacio de Loyola; Ignatius de Loyola) (born Íñigo López de Oñaz y Loyola; c.
+23 October 1491 – 31 July 1556), venerated as Saint Ignatius of Loyola, was a Spanish Basque Catholic priest and theologian, who, with six companions, founded the religious order of the Society of Jesus (Jesuits), and became its first Superior General, in Paris in 1541.

 Ignatius envisioned the purpose of the Society of Jesus to be missionary work and teaching.
 In addition to the vows of chastity, obedience and poverty of other religious orders in the church, Loyola instituted a fourth vow for Jesuits of obedience to the Pope, to engage in projects ordained by the pontiff.
 Jesuits were instrumental in leading the Counter-Reformation.

 As a former soldier, Ignatius paid particular attention to the spiritual formation of his recruits and recorded his method in the Spiritual Exercises (1548).
 In time, the method has become known as Ignatian spirituality.
 He was beatified in 1609 and was canonized as a saint on 12 March 1622.
 His feast day is celebrated on 31 July.
 He is the patron saint of the Basque provinces of Gipuzkoa and Biscay as well as of the Society of Jesus.
 He was declared the patron saint of all spiritual retreats by Pope Pius XI in 1922.

 Early life

-Ignatius of Loyola was born Iñigo López de Oñaz y Loyola in the castle at Loyola, in the municipality of Azpeitia, Gipuzkoa, in the Basque region of Spain.
+Ignatius of Loyola was born Iñigo López de Oñaz y Loyola in the castle at Loyola, in the municipality of Azpeitia, Gipuzkoa, in the Basque entities of the Crown of Castile.
 His parents, Don Beltrán Ibáñez de Oñaz y Loyola and Doña María (or Marina) Sáenz de Licona y Balda, who were of the minor nobility, from the clan of Loyola, were involved in the Basque war of the bands.
-Their manor house was demolished on the orders of the King of Castile in 1456 for their depredations in Gipuzkoa, with Iñigo's paternal grandfather being expelled to Andalusia by Henry IV. Íñigo was the youngest of their thirteen children.
+Their manor house was demolished on the orders of the King of Castile in 1456 for their depredations in Gipuzkoa, with Iñigo's paternal grandfather being expelled to Andalusia by Henry IV. Íñigo was the youngest of their thirteen children with seven brothers and five sisters.
 Their eldest son, Juan Pérez, had soldiered in forces commanded by Gonzalo Fernández de Córdoba, but died fighting in the Italian Wars (1494–1559).